 In the Mozambique Channel, expansion of traditional subsistence turtle fisheries to supply commercial markets threatens the future of the five protected marine turtle species found in the region.

-It is estimated there are 123 shark and ray species occurring in Madagascar, of which 31 species are listed as threatened.
+It is estimated there are 123 shark and ray species in Madagascar, of which 31 are listed as threatened.
 Shark populations are exploited primarily to supply the lucrative shark fin market.
 There is strong evidence that sharks in Madagascar’s waters are overexploited and that populations are declining precipitously.

 Education and awareness-raising campaigns, based on social marketing techniques, aim to build on Vezo pride in seafaring cultural identity and heritage, encouraging communities to preserve their traditions and natural resources for further generations.